wcfrobert/wcfrobert.github.io/_posts/2022-11-22-baseplate.md

 tags: analysis primer
 ---

-*"Primers" are meant to be clear and concise engineering reference articles that summarize the many things I'm learning on the job.
-It's a fun side-project where I can digest and organize information-dense and complex code documents and design guides.
-The goal is to be more pedagogical and introductory, rather than rigorous.
-Hopefully these primers will prove useful when I take the SE exam!*

-*Please note that these notes are for my own use.
-They are not peer-reviewed and was most likely written late Thursday night after a long day of work.
-Reader discretion is advised (in fact reading discouraged).
+*"Primer" is my personal reference notebook.
+Building codes and design guides are often dense and voluminous.
+These auto-didactic notes help me collect, organize, condense technical topics I'm learning as an engineer.
+I like to think of 'primer' as an extension to my brain whose storage capacity is sadly all too limited.*

+*Please understand I made these for myself.
+Reader discretion is advised.
 No warranty is expressed or implied by me on the validity of the information presented herein.*

-My god this turned out to be a colossal undertaking...
-The mother of all scope creeps.

 - [1.0 Introduction and Procedure](#10-introduction-and-procedure)